maxibove13/rheos/README.md

 ## pre

-Manages the assemble of structured blocks grids of a desired geometry and other configurations needed to run a simulation in chaman flow solver.
+Build your own simulation domain with the desired geometry and export it through some files in order to run it in chaman.
-Returns the needed files to run a flow simulation in chaman.

 ## post

-Takes the *rgc* outputs of chaman flow solver as input and generates the desired visualization of the results.
+Takes the _rgc_ outputs of chaman flow solver as input and generates the desired visualization of the results.

+> Python where we can, C where we must
+>
+> > Sergey, Larry, Craig

+## Comments

+The python interpreter has several implementations, the most common one by far is CPython.

+Use SymPy to integrate symbolic mathematical expressions.